saud5211/JavaUWP/docs/BUILDING.md

 - `compat_mod/src/main/resources/fabric.mod.json`
 - `MC.Xbox/launch.ps1` if you still use that legacy launch helper

-Then recreate the local `gameDir`, assets, natives, remapped jars, and patched Fabric Loader.
+Then recreate the local `gameDir`, natives, remapped jars, and patched Fabric Loader.
+The installed app downloads official runtime libraries, client jars, and assets into UWP `LocalState`; they are not bundled into the APPX.

 ## Mesa runtime